Clock rate: Engineering

 The clock rate of a CPU is normally determined by the frequency of an oscillator crystal.
 Typically a crystal oscillator produces a fixed sine wave—the frequency reference signal.
-Electronic circuitry translates that into a square wave at the same frequency for digital electronics applications (or, in using a CPU multiplier, some fixed multiple of the crystal reference frequency).
+Electronic circuitry translates that into a square wave at the same frequency for digital electronics applications (or, when using a CPU multiplier, some fixed multiple of the crystal reference frequency).
 The clock distribution network inside the CPU carries that clock signal to all the parts that need it.
-An A/D Converter has a "clock" pin driven by a similar system to set the sampling rate.
+An A/D converter has a "clock" pin driven by a similar system to set the sampling rate.
 With any particular CPU, replacing the crystal with another crystal that oscillates at half the frequency ("underclocking") will generally make the CPU run at half the performance and reduce waste heat produced by the CPU.
 Conversely, some people try to increase performance of a CPU by replacing the oscillator crystal with a higher frequency crystal ("overclocking").
 However, the amount of overclocking is limited by the time for the CPU to settle after each pulse, and by the extra heat created.

 After each clock pulse, the signal lines inside the CPU need time to settle to their new state.
 That is, every signal line must finish transitioning from 0 to 1, or from 1 to 0.
 If the next clock pulse comes before that, the results will be incorrect.
 In the process of transitioning, some energy is wasted as heat (mostly inside the driving transistors).
 When executing complicated instructions that cause many transitions, the higher the clock rate the more heat produced.
 Transistors may be damaged by excessive heat.

 There is also a lower limit of the clock rate, unless a fully static core is used.